-Course informationPlace of trainingIn your project/missionDurationDuration 5.5 days (with possibility to add two to three weeks of post training clinical mentoring)DatesTo be agreed on between mission and SAMU during the request processNumber of participants20 maximumLanguageEnglish or French (according to mission context)Target groupMedical coordinators, medical doctors, clinical officers and nurses in programmatic and/or clinical key roles with regard to DR-TB managementApplication
+Course informationPlace of trainingIn your project/missionLanguageEnglish or French (according to mission context)Target groupMedical coordinators, medical doctors, clinical officers and nurses in programmatic and/or clinical key roles with regard to DR-TB managementNumber of participants20 maximumDurationDuration 5.5 days (with possibility to add two to three weeks of post training clinical mentoring)Enrolment

 By offering an on-site training in a mission: